We believe that truly great wines can only be produced from truly great fruit, so our winemaking begins in the vineyard.

 To achieve our signature style the Estate has planted nine different Chardonnay clones, fourteen Pinot Noir and four Pinot Meunier clones, each carefully selected and planted according to site and soil conditions, and each one increasing the diversity and complexity of the wines.
 Each clone is hand-harvested to allow the nuances of aroma and flavour from the different vineyard blocks to flourish.

 In the winery the grapes are gently whole-bunch pressed and fermented in stainless steel tanks at 12-13°C over 4 weeks.
-Cool fermentation temperatures protect and enhance the fruit flavours naturally present in the grapes and characteristic of the 'Hindleap' range.
+Cool fermentation temperatures protect and enhance the fruit flavours naturally present in the grapes and characteristic of the Hindleap and Ashdown ranges.

-The base wines are kept separate and remain on their gross yeast lees over winter to benefit from additional complexity and richness.
-In order to preserve the natural acidity and the purity of the fruit, ‘Hindleap’ wines do not go through malolactic fermentation.
+In Hindleap sparkling production, the base wines are kept separate and remain on their gross yeast lees over winter to benefit from additional complexity and richness.
+In order to preserve the natural acidity and the purity of the fruit, Hindleap wines do not go through malolactic fermentation.

-All Bluebell wines are vintage wines.
-This means that every Bluebell vintage is unique and each wine tells the story of the year in which it was grown.
+All Hindleap and Ashdown wines are vintage wines.
+This means that every vintage is unique and each wine tells the story of the year in which it was grown.